mozaik-association/mozaik/docs/6Event_module.md

 !!! abstract "The goal of the the automated communication"

-     This feature allows emails to be sent automatically at certain times during the event.
+     This feature allows emails to be sent automatically at certain times during the event depending on certain triggers.
     !!! example

         - I would like to send a registration email immediately after each registration.